pubnub/pubnub-mcp-server/resources/sdk_docs/unity_publish-and-subscribe.md

 ## Signal

-Sends a lightweight signal to all subscribers of a channel.
+signal() sends a lightweight signal to all subscribers of a channel.

+Limits
-- Payload size limit: 64 bytes (payload only).
+- Default payload limit: 64 bytes (payload only).
 Contact support to increase.

 ### Method(s)

-To Signal a message use:
+To Signal a message you can use the following method(s) in the Unity SDK:

 ```
 `1pubnub.Signal()